 A kitchen island adds versatility and beauty to a kitchen.
 A highly practical addition, a well-made kitchen island can add needed workspace, dining space, and make the overall cooking process more organized.
 Many kitchen design plans include islands as a part of their initial design due to their desirability with property owners and residents.

-There is more to an island then the overall size of just the island itself, clearance is a key part of proper island installation and placement.
+There is more to an island than the overall size of just the island itself, clearance is a key part of proper island installation and placement.
 A clearance zone refers to the space between the island and the kitchen’s base cabinets (generally 3 feet or 1 meter).
-When installing an island make sure nearby cabinets can open completely and applicants, such as the dishwasher, have enough clearance space.
+When installing an island make sure nearby cabinets can open completely and appliances, such as the dishwasher, have enough clearance space to open.
 You don’t want your island getting in the way of existing structures, appliances, or bumping into doors when they are opened.

-When adding an island to a smaller kitchen, or one that doesn't have extra-space to spare, room is at a premium.
+When adding an island to a limited kitchen space, or one that doesn't have extra space to spare, every inch is precious.
 So the island has to be practical and multifaceted in its use.
 A well-designed island can combine surface area, a cooktop, wine fridge, seating areas, and storage for pots and pans.
-Another good scenario is an island that houses both the sink and dishwasher, in addition to ample storage, like the kitchen below.
+Another good scenario is an island that houses a wine cooler, in addition to ample storage, like the kitchen below.

-There is more than one way to add an island out your kitchen.
-A kitchen peninsula is three sided and attached to a wall at one end.
+There is more than one way to add an island to your kitchen.
+If you’re on the fence about an island, a kitchen peninsula is three-sided and attached to a wall at one end.
 This creates the additional features an island provides while taking up less room in the process and also requiring less clearance.
 Fittingly, peninsula means ‘almost an island' in Latin.
 A peninsula is ideal if your kitchen is small and every foot has to be used in the most efficient way possible.